HackerRank Desktop App Mode

 Blocks the use of other applications during the test, including tools such as Cluely, video conferencing, messaging applications, or LLM applications.

-Enforces full-screen mode throughout the test.
-And doesn’t allow candidate to navigate away from the test interface.
+Enforces full-screen mode throughout the test and does not allow candidates to navigate away from the test interface.

 Prevents the test from running on a virtual machine.

-Desktop App Mode includes all features available in 📄 Proctor Modeand provides the highest level of integrity controls for administering tests on the HackerRank platform.
+Desktop App Mode includes all features available in đŸ“„ Proctor Modeand provides the highest level of integrity controls for administering tests on the HackerRank platform.

 HackerRank Desktop App Mode builds on the features of Proctor Mode.
 To use it in tests, first enable Proctor Mode at the company level, and then enable Desktop App Mode at the test level.